mbasaglia/glaxnimate/docs/docs/donate.md

 Authors: Mattia Basaglia
+disable_toc: 1

 # Donate

 Glaxnimate is free and developed on spare time.

-If you enjoy using Glaxnimate, consider donating as that helps keeping development going:
+If you enjoy using Glaxnimate, consider donating as that helps keeping development going.

 Here are the ways you can donate: